All Episodes

 And for what?

-We voted this just this last session to liberal Hollywood.
+Hell, we give it $1.5 billion just this last session to liberal Hollywood.

-I mean, the the worst type of crony corporatism and corporate welfare is going on down here in the state of Texas.
+I mean, the worst type of crony corporatism and corporate welfare is going on down here in the state of Texas.

-Taxpayers are being forced to fund the indoctrination of the of the next generation, all at a time when education rates are are plummeting, and we've got to, we've got to, you know, people gotta take their heads out of the stand.
+Taxpayers are being forced to fund the indoctrination of the next generation, all at a time when education rates are plummeting.

-In Texas, people think if an elected official calls themselves a Republican, that they support President Trump, they support the principles of our founding, they support freedom, liberty.
+And unlike in D.C., where sort of the teams that identify themselves, you know, radical Democrats, left-wing media, in Texas, people think if an elected official calls themselves a Republican, that they support President Trump, they support the principles of our founding, they support freedom, liberty.

 steve bannon

-If you expose it, people jump on it and go, No, that's not gonna happen.
+One lesson we've learned here in the war room in Texas: if you expose it, people jump on it and go, no, that's not going to happen.

 We've had huge victories.

-It all comes from the same thing.
+It all comes from the same thing, getting information out to the Texas grassroots.

 Once you get them on something, they can't be stopped.